-Don’t get me wrong, I don’t claim one generation is better than the next or anything in that vein.
+Don’t get me wrong, I don’t claim one generation is better than the next.
 I’m simply pointing out that the idea that people of a certain age know less about computing is a tired, outdated concept.
 The reality is, that 70-something that you’re passing in hall every day may have had a hand in inventing the very things you deem most cutting edge.
 And that grandmother playing with the child across the way may spend this afternoon adding a social media plug-in to the back end of her client’s website.

 The illustration is an amalgam of windows and mac operating systems.